 $ git add app/views/lessons/show.html.erb

-If you want to remove a file from the staging area, use:
+If you want to remove a file from the staging area, use the following to unstage it:

 $ git rm --cached your/file_name